Resources to complement your children, families, youth, and young adults' work

 Easter Trail: Intergenerational

 Based around the Easter story with, of course, chocolate eggs this is a trail that will take households on the journey of the Last week of Jesus’ life.
 There are a couple versions of the trail, an under 5’s for use inside and an over 5’s outside trail for a garden or churchyard setting – it also comes with stickers to collect as you go around the trail.

 Light Trail: Intergenerational

-Created during lockdown, this resource returns by popular demand.
-For use around the time of Halloween, the Light Trail is a series of Light Stops around the community for people to follow using a map, with Bible verses, stickers, and a question to ponder at each station.
-Your whole community can get involved, from being the Light Stops to taking part in the trail itself.
+Created during the lockdown, this resource returns by popular demand.
+For use around Halloween, the Light Trail is a series of Light Stops around the community for people to follow using a map, with Bible verses, stickers, and a question to ponder at each station.
+Your community can get involved, from being the Light Stops to participating in the trail.

 Take out Church: Intergenerational

-Take out Advent, Lent and Summer are activities for households to do together once a week during the four weeks of Advent, 6 weeks of Lent, or during the summer holidays.
+Take out Advent, Lent, and Summer are activities for households to do together once a week during the four weeks of Advent, six weeks of Lent, or during the summer holidays.
 All the activities link to the season and are intended to help households explore the themes of that season and create spaces for conversation and faith at home.